-- 6. Turn off the display for Channels 3 and 8, then only Channel 4 is shown on the screen. - 7.
-Set trigger mode to Internal Clock. - 8.
-Adjust the oscilloscope horizontal and vertical position controls to display a signal similar to that shown in Figure 18. - 9.
-Set the oscilloscope horizontal scale to 100 ps/div and center the waveform. - 10.
+- 6. Turn off the display for Channels 8, then only Channel 4 is shown on the screen. - 7.
+Adjust the oscilloscope horizontal and vertical position controls to display a signal similar to that shown in Figure 24. - 8.
+Set the oscilloscope horizontal scale to 100 ps/div and center the waveform. - 9.
 Use the oscilloscope measurement capability to display rise time.
 Increase the stability of the pulse-edge measurement by using averaging, if available.
 Rise time is measured from the 10% and 90% amplitude points on the waveform.
 Rise time can be measured using the automatic measurement capability of the TDS8200 series oscilloscopes.
 Record the system rise time as t_s .
 This value is used to calculate both the 5X and 25X probe rise times.

-The following steps instruct you to assemble the test setup that includes the probe, as shown in Figure 20.
+The following steps instruct you to assemble the test setup that includes the probe, as shown in Figure 26.
 The system and probe rise time (t{s+p}) that you measure in step 17 is used to calculate the probe rise time (t_p) in step 18.

-Figure 20: Test probe rise time setup
+Figure 26: Test probe rise time setup

-- 11. Connect the probe to the 80A03 TekConnect probe interface. - 12.
-Check that an SMA 50 Ω termination included with the probe calibration fixture is connected to the open SMA input on the fixture. - 13.
+- 10. Remove the calibration fixture from the TCA-SMA adapter and disconnect the TCA-SMA adapter from the 80A03 TekConnect probe interface. - 11.
+Connect the probe to the 80A03 TekConnect probe interface. - 12.
+Check that an SMA 50 Ω termination included with the probe calibration fixture is connected to the open SMA output on the fixture. - 13.
 Set the attenuation on the probe to 25X. - 14.
-Connect the probe input to the probe calibration fixture as shown in Figure 17 on page 34.
+Connect the probe input to the probe calibration fixture as shown in Figure 22 on page 38.
 Check that the TDR function is still active.

-The test setup should now be connected as shown in Figure 20.
+The test setup should now be connected as shown in Figure 26.

 - 15. Adjust the vertical scale to 50 mV/div, averaging on. - 16.
 Expand the horizontal scale to help locate the step edge, then adjust the horizontal range to 100 ps/div while centering the edge view.
 For a more stable measurement display, turn averaging on. - 17.
 Use the oscilloscope measurement capability to display rise time.
 Rise time is measured from the 10% and 90% amplitude points on the waveform.
-Record the rise time as t{S+D} . - 18.
+Record the rise time as t{s+p} . - 18.
 Calculate the probe rise time using the following formula:

-$$t_p = \sqrt{t{(s+p)}^2 - t_s^2}$$
+$$t{p} = \sqrt{t{(s+p)}^{2} - t{s}^{2}}$$